PythonJournos/refactoring101/README.md

 #### Exercises

 * List three ways this code is better than the previous version; and three ways it could be improved.
 * Organize functions in election_results.py into two or more new modules.
 (Hint: There is no right answer here.
-[Naming things is hard](http://martinfowler.com/bliki/TwoHardThings.html); aim for directory and file names that are short but meaningful to a normal human).
+[Naming things is hard][]; aim for directory and file names that are short but meaningful to a normal human).

+[Naming things is hard]: http://martinfowler.com/bliki/TwoHardThings.html

 ## Phase 3 - Modularize